bazel-contrib/rules_nodejs/docs/TypeScript.md

 the Bazel interop mechanism (Providers) so that this rule works with others that produce or consume TypeScript typings (`.d.ts` files).

-Unlike `ts_library`, this rule is the thinnest possible layer of Bazel interoperability on top of the TypeScript compiler.
+This rule is the thinnest possible layer of Bazel interoperability on top of the TypeScript compiler.
 It shifts the burden of configuring TypeScript into the tsconfig.json file.
 See https://github.com/bazelbuild/rules_nodejs/blob/master/docs/TypeScript.md#alternatives
 for more details about the trade-offs between the two rules.